Why would a divorce become contested?

 What does a contested divorce entail?

-In a contested divorce, parties are usually at loggerheads as to their respective rights and responsibilities.
+In a contested divorce, parties are usually not in agreement as to their respective rights and responsibilities.
 It is for this reason that the Courts are approached in order to decide on these issues.
 Because there are numerous issues that need to be dealt with, there are various different processes which are available to the parties.
 Depending on the issues between the parties, there are many processes that may be followed and Courts that may be approached, including:

 - Children’s Court;